iCliniq Logo

 Studies have shown that lupus does tend to run in families.
 There needs to be more information about the disease's hereditary factor for individuals willing to know if they or their family members are more prone to developing it.
 The evidence is mostly unreliable, but researchers have discovered some inherited tendencies.

-There is no useful method for accurately predicting this condition in specific individuals.
-The siblings of those individuals with SLE have an increased risk compared to the general population.
-According to the Lupus Foundation of America, siblings of an individual with lupus have about a 20 percent chance of developing lupus later.
+According to studies, siblings of an individual with lupus have about a 20 percent chance of developing lupus later.
 Approximately five percent of children born to a parent with lupus have the chance of developing this disease.

 In families with lupus people, all members have a higher load of lupus-causing genetic factors called alleles than normal people.
 People with lupus have more alleles than necessary; similarly, it is more likely to pass on to their closest relatives.

-A better understanding of the disease-causing genetic loci and their involvement in specific lupus phenotypes is required to predict disease outcomes accurately.
-The studies regarding the same are ongoing.
-Also, the genetic factors that increase the SLE developing risk can increase the risks of other autoimmune diseases.
-This is why individuals with SLE have high risk for other autoimmune diseases, including autoimmune thyroid disease, rheumatoid arthritis, and others.
+Also, the genetic factors that increase the lupus developing risk can increase the risks of other autoimmune diseases.
+This is why individuals with lupus have a high risk for other autoimmune diseases (autoimmune thyroid disease, rheumatoid arthritis, and others).

 What Is the Treatment for Lupus?